Wolfelijolex/Angry-Clicker/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## How to add new features / fixes

+Before creating a new components or fixing a bug please pull the latest changes from the master branch

+Then create a new branch called either `feat/MyComponent` or `fix/My-bugfix-for-MyComponent` for new features or bugfixes respectively.

+ALWAYS create a pull request before merging your branch with main!

 ## Project Structure

 The project inside the **src** folder is structured into multiple folders